petersirka/mongodb-addons/readme.md

 ## MongoBuilder

-A helper class for building filters.
+A helper class for building filters and __it's a global variable__.

 ### Quering